 Summer Reading Program

-Part I: Read A Few Good Men
+Introduction to A Few Good Men

 The play A Few Good Men presents the story of two Marines stationed at Guantanamo Bay, Cuba, who find themselves facing a court martial related to the death of a fellow Marine.
 “The Navy lawyer, a callow young man more interested in softball games than the case, expects a plea bargain and a cover up of what really happened.
 Prodded by a female member of his defense team, the lawyer eventually makes a valiant effort to defend his clients and, in doing so, puts the military mentality and the Marine code of honor on trial” (Samuel French, Inc., 2012).

 As you read A Few Good Men, we encourage you to make notes in the margins of your book or in a spiral notebook and to pay careful attention to the many ethical issues present in the play.
 When considering potential ethical issues, think not only about the actions of the two men on trial, but also those of the Marine officers on base and the prosecuting and defense attorneys.
 Reflect on which characters demonstrate ethical or unethical decision-making and the consequences of their decisions.
 Also consider how characters might justify the decisions they make.
-To help you reflect on the play, please answer the questions in the Reading Journal and bring it with you to school in the fall.
-The answers do not need to be submitted.

 Reflecting on the characters in A Few Good Men and the consequences of making both ethical and unethical decisions in the line of duty will help you grow as a principled leader.